Capturing Misalignment: Defining Misalignment

 \begin{definition}[Misaligned State Space] A state space $\States = \SNatures \times \prod_{j \in \Agents}\Types_j$ is \emph{misaligned} if there exists an agent $i \in \Agents$, a type $\type_i \in \Types_i$, an $m \in \Naturals \setminus \{1\}$, and an agent $j \in \Agents \setminus \{i\}$ such that

 \end{definition}

 Although \Mref{def:misaligned_state_space} may appear cumbersome, it is merely a by-product of the formalism.
-It expresses that a state space is misaligned if, at some level of an agent's CHBs (captured via the function $\hierfun^{m}_i$ as defined in \Mref{eq:hierarchy_function}), the agent holds beliefs about another agent's beliefs (obtained via the support and marginalization), but this other agent's beliefs are not part of the relevant original state space (via the function $\projstfun^{m}_j$, as defined in \Mref{eq:projection_state}), i.e., they are not included in $\Types_j$.
+First of all, we should observe that the left-hand side of \Mref{eq:misalignment} captures what agent $i$'s attributes to agent $j$, with the right-hand side capturing the beliefs (or higher-order beliefs) actually held by agent $j$.
+Thus, taking this point into account, \Mref{def:misaligned_state_space} expresses that a state space is misaligned if we can find an agent (i.e., agent $i$ in the definition) that at some level of one of their CHBs (captured via the function $\hierfun^{m}_i$ as defined in \Mref{eq:hierarchy_function}) holds beliefs about another agent's beliefs (obtained via the support and marginalization) that do not correspond to any beliefs that this other agent (i.e., agent $j$ in the definition) holds as they are captured in the relevant original state space (via the function $\projstfun^{m}_j$, as defined in \Mref{eq:projection_state}), i.e., they are not included in $\Types_j$.